We take a closer look at how closed-loop marketing works and show you how to successfully connect data from your marketing tools and CRM platform.

 The following process is how most businesses expect marketing and sales teams to function:

-As simple as this may seem, this practice is outdated and can lead to friction between teams.
+As simple as this may seem, this practice is outdated and often leads to unwarranted friction between teams.

 So, what’s the solution?

-One of the most effective ways to align the sales and marketing teams is by tying the marketing pipeline to sales goals.
+One of the most effective ways to align the sales and marketing teams is by tying the marketing pipeline to your revenue goals.

 And this is where closed-loop marketing steps up to the plate.